HISTORY OF THE CHEMUNG COUNTY CHILD CARE COUNCIL, INC.

 In 2016 the Council moved to 1580 Lake Street-Suite 200, Elmira, NY.
 Currently the agency maintains some of the same contracts that were established in the 1980’s including County and State funding and funding from United Way.

-The Council implemented the Early Literacy Connection © program and opened the Elmira Family Resource Center in 2017 and continues to provide child care referrals; Child Adult Care Food Program; child care subsidies; Legally Exempt enrollment; Registration of Family Day Care and School Age programs; Professional Development opportunities; First Book program; Infant/Toddler services and the Traveling Book Program
+The Council implemented the Early Literacy Program and opened the Elmira Family Resource Center in 2017.
+The Child Care Career Pipeline Program became a reality in 2019 and the agency added the Infant Toddler Mental Health Project in 2020.
+The agency continues to provide child care referrals, Child Adult Care Food Program, Child Care Assistance Program, Legally Exempt Enrollment, Registration of Family Day Care and School Age Programs, Professional Development for the Child Care Workforce, Infant Toddler Program, First Book Program and Employer Supports.

 The common theme through the years that the Council continues to fight for include additional child care subsidy dollars so parents can obtain/retain employment, a quality trained well paid Early Care and Education Workforce and increased involvement by area employers.

-The program services started in 1982 with a budget of a little over $14,000, and the agency now has an annual budget of around $1.2 million dollars.
+The program services started in 1982 with a budget of a little over $14,000, and the agency now has an annual budget of around $1.5 million.